-Looking for a fun Valentine bingo game to play at a Valentine’s Day party?
+Looking for a fun Valentines bingo game to play at a Valentine’s Day party?
 These Valentines Day bingo cards are perfect for classroom parties, couples parties, Galentine’s Parties and more!
 Combine them with these Valentine’s games for an event all your guests will love!

-One of my family’s traditions for Christmas Eve is to play bingo.
+One of my family’s traditions for Christmas Eve is to play Christmas bingo.
 Ever since my son has been old enough to really understand the game, he’s been absolutely hooked on bingo.

 I’m pretty sure he was the most excited one to play Super Bowl commercial bingo earlier this month, even more than the adults who actually cared about the game!